PhungXuanAnh/django-rest-framework-sample/README.md

 Then add `initialize_debugger(sys.argv)` to `main()` method of this file

-3. Expose port 5678 in docker-compose in `dev` and `local` environment
+3. Expose port 5678 in docker compose in `dev` and `local` environment

 ```yaml
 ports: